gnachman/iterm2-website/source/_includes/documentation-restoration.md

  * A session that has had only its window contents restored and not the running processes will get a reverse video *Session Restored* banner.
 A properly restored session will pick up right where you left it.

+ * If you reboot, your jobs will terminate and not be restored.
+The window contents should be restored.